 Paul Perrin is an international health, humanitarian, and development research and practice professional with over a decade of work experience in academic, government, and non-governmental settings.
 Perrin’s work has largely focused on supporting the conceptualization, design, implementation, analysis, and reporting on monitoring and evaluation and implementation science activities in resource-challenged environments.
 He has extensive experience in adult education and technical writing, including briefings for senior government officials, peer-reviewed publications, and technical reports.

-Perrin completed his P.h.D in International Health at the Johns Hopkins University Bloomberg School of Public Health, with a certificate in Humanitarian Assistance.
-Paul also received a Masters in Public Health and a Bachelors of Arts in Linguistics from Brigham Young University.
+Perrin completed his P.h.D in international health at the Johns Hopkins University Bloomberg School of Public Health, with a certificate in humanitarian assistance.
+He also received a master's in public health and a bachelor's of arts in linguistics from Brigham Young University.